iansedano/CodeSnips-Notes/notes/tmux.md

 Multiple Windows

-tmux uses the keyboard in a similar fashion to screen, but rather than using Ctrl-a as the command prefix, tmux uses Ctrl-b.
+tmux uses the keyboard in a similar fashion to screen, but rather than using Ctrl-a as the command prefix, tmux uses Ctrl+b by default.
 This is good since Ctrl-a is used when editing the command line in bash to move the cursor to the beginning of the line.

 Here are the basic commands for creating windows and navigating them:

 Command	Description
-Ctrl-b ?
-Show the list of key bindings (i.e., help) Ctrl-b c	Create a new window
+LEADER ?
+Show the list of key bindings (i.e., help) LEADER c	Create a new window
-Ctrl-b n	Go to next window
+LEADER n	Go to next window
-Ctrl-b p	Go to previous window
+LEADER p	Go to previous window
-Ctrl-b 0	Go to window 0.
+LEADER 0	Go to window 0.
 Numbers 1-9 are similar.
-Ctrl-b w	Show window list.
+LEADER w	Show window list.
 The status bar lists windows, too.
-Ctrl-b ,	Rename the current window
+LEADER ,	Rename the current window

 Multiple Panes
 Like screen, tmux can divide the terminal display into sections called panes.
 However, unlike the implementation of regions in screen , panes in tmux do not merely provide viewports to various windows.
 In tmux they are complete pseudo-terminals associated with the window.
 Thus a single tmux window can contain multiple terminals.

 Command	Description
-Ctrl-b "	Split pane horizontally
+LEADER "	Split pane horizontally
-Ctrl-b %	Split pane vertically
+LEADER %	Split pane vertically
-Ctrl-b arrow	Move to adjoining pane
+LEADER arrow	Move to adjoining pane
-Ctrl-b Ctrl-arrow	Resize pane by 1 character
+LEADER Ctrl-arrow	Resize pane by 1 character
-Ctrl-b Alt-arrow	Resize pane by 5 characters
+LEADER Alt-arrow	Resize pane by 5 characters
-Ctrl-b x	Destroy current pane
+LEADER x	Destroy current pane